Mumbai: Culture

 The Asiatic Society of Mumbai is one of the oldest public libraries in the city.

 Girgaum Chowpatty beach.
 Beaches are a popular tourist attraction in the city.

 Mumbai's culture offers a blend of traditional and cosmopolitan festivals, food, entertainment, and night life.
-The city's cosmopolitan and urban-centric modern cultural offerings are comparable to other world capitals.
-Mumbai bears the distinction of being the most cosmopolitan city of India.
-Its history as a major trading centre and the expansion of an educated middle class has led to a diverse range of cultures, religions, and cuisines coexisting in the city.
-The variety and abundance of restaurants, cinemas, theatres, sports events and museums are a product of Mumbai's unique cosmopolitan culture.
+Many cultures, religions, and cuisines coexist in the city, producing varied restaurants, cinemas, theatres, sports events and museums.

-Mumbai is the birthplace of Indian cinema—Dadasaheb Phalke laid the foundations with silent movies followed by Marathi talkies—and the oldest film broadcast took place in the early 20th century.
-Mumbai also has a large number of cinema halls that feature Bollywood, Marathi and Hollywood movies.
+Mumbai is the birthplace of Indian cinema.
+It has many cinemas that feature Bollywood, Marathi and Hollywood movies.
 The Mumbai International Film Festival and the award ceremony of the Filmfare Awards, the oldest and prominent film awards given for Hindi film industry in India, are held in Mumbai.
 Despite most of the professional theatre groups that formed during the British Raj having disbanded by the 1950s, Mumbai has developed a thriving "theatre movement" tradition in Marathi, Hindi, English, and other regional languages.

 Contemporary art is featured in both government-funded art spaces and private commercial galleries.
 The government-funded institutions include the Jehangir Art Gallery and the National Gallery of Modern Art.
 Built in 1833, the Asiatic Society of Mumbai is one of the oldest public libraries in the city.
 The Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly The Prince of Wales Museum) is a renowned museum in South Mumbai which houses rare ancient exhibits of Indian history.